HackerRouter/carpetmod112-modified/README.md

 ### More `<settings>`

-`endChunksAutoload`: inspired by an issue i created to fabric carpet. it can be also called 'dragonFightLoadChunks'.[Not Released]
+`dragonFightAutoCheck`: inspired by an issue i created to fabric carpet.[Not Released]

 `concretePowderDoConvert`: got the idea from OSTC Lab.[Not Released]